DNNX/itzavishay.github.io/_posts/2020-03-05-oss-contribution.markdown

 _![no parameters](/assets/demo-sad2.png)_

 Wait, where are the parameters?
-I'm pretty this method had parameters, I'll delete and pick it again from the completion list..
+I'm pretty sure this method had parameters, I'll delete and pick it again from the completion list..
 Ah!
 No parameters again?
 I probably messed up my environment, I'll quickly google the issue and find the missing flag or misconfigured file...

 [I found a relevant issue pretty fast](https://github.com/rust-analyzer/rust-analyzer/issues/1705).